Content Marketing Boot Camp: 60 Topics in 60 Minutes

 • How to be workout-ready with long hair (e.g. profile Olympians with long hair.)

-Repeat this fleshing out process for all of your products/services and audience segments.
+Repeat this fleshing-out process for all of your products/services and audience segments.

 Feel free to reuse some of your ideas in another form on a different branch of your brainstorming tree (e.g. Many of your tips for women with long hair could also go on a branch for men with long hair, etc.)

-Next, for every bubble, in every cluster, for each product or service offering, make sure you have some of following content types represented…
+Next, for every bubble, in every cluster, for each product or service offering, make sure you have some of the following content types represented…

-• How to/Educational: giving your audience tools to troubleshoot or understand topics on their own.
+• How to/Educational: Giving your audience tools to troubleshoot or understand topics on their own.

 • Manifesto/Thought Leadership: exciting ideas on your product/service offering(s) that no one else is talking about.

-• Engagement/Call to Action: asking your audience to do something specific for you.
+• Engagement/Call to Action: Asking your audience to do something specific for you.

 • Entertainment: eye candy to attract traffic/attention and build word of mouth.